 Another way of looking at this data is to remove the absolute volume of updates and look at the update types as a proportion of the total number of updates seen each day (Figures 19 and 20).

-In IPv4, most (60%) of the BGP updates describe changes in the BGP path.
-Slightly less than 30% of the changes occur at the origin AS and its selection of the next-hop AS.
-Changes in the number of prepends in the AS path and changes in other attributes are less common (around 5% in both cases) and the smallest set of updates reflect changes in the origin AS.
+In IPv4, most (60%) BGP updates describe changes in the BGP path.
+Slightly less that 30% of the changes occur at the origin AS and its selection of the next-hop AS.

 IPv6 is less stable in this respect.
-Attribute changes (updates that do not change the AS path) were the most prevalent form of BGP update in the period from 2011 to 2015, and while this dropped in 2017, it has been rising again in 2018.
+Attribute changes (updates that do not change the AS path) were the most prevalent form of BGP update in the period 2011 to 2015.
+And while this dropped in 2017, it has been rising again since 2018.

 The IPv4 network exhibits a reasonable level of day-to-day stability.
-It is evident that updates that change the origin AS’s selection of its next-hop AS tend to be the most prevalent.
-A change in the AS sequence (a change to the AS path when the path is stripped of prepending) is the next most common form of BGP update.
-A change in the prepending of the AS path and a change in other BGP attributes appears to be equally common, while a change in the origin AS itself is the lest common form of an update.
+It is evident that updates that change the Origin AS’s selection of its next-hop AS tend to be the most prevalent.
+A change in the AS sequence (a change to the AS path when the path is stripped of prepending) is then the next most common form of BGP update.
+A change in the prepending of the AS path, and a change in other BGP attributes appears to be equally common.
+While a change in the origin AS itself is the least common form of update.

-It is likely that much instability is due to BGP oscillation when negotiating routing policies relating to multiple paths.
+Much of this instability is likely due to BGP oscillation when negotiating routing policies relating to multiple paths.
 As a distributed algorithm, BGP itself is not a deterministic process.
 When the protocol is attempting to negotiate a stable outcome between the BGP preferences of BGP speakers announcing reachability across multiple egress paths, and BGP listeners applying local preferences across a number of ingress paths, then some level of instability is not unexpected.
 Indeed, what is perhaps most surprising here is that these BGP updates are so low, particularly when the underlying topology appears to show such a rich level of interconnection.

-When a BGP environment becomes unstable and flips between multiple local states that are all equivalent one might expect that the BGP update rate would increase uncontrollably.
-What mitigates this situation is BGP’s Minimal Route Advertisement Interval (MRAI) damping interval.
-BGP will only update an eBGP neighbour every MRAI second and only pass on the current state of each update prefix, damping out any form of local route oscillation.
+When a BGP environment becomes unstable and flips between multiple local states that are all equivalent, one might expect that the BGP update rate would increase uncontrollably.
+What mitigates this situation is BGP’s MRAI damping interval.
+BGP will only update a eBGP neighbour every MRAI seconds, and only pass on the current state of each update prefix, damping out any form of local route oscillation.
 The commonly used value of 27–30 seconds (varied randomly each MRAI interval) is the most likely explanation of why BGP appears to be so well behaved in terms of update rates.

 From time to time the discussion takes place on reducing the MRAI timer value for all eBGP speakers.
 It would likely result in faster average convergence times, but what is not so clear is the relationship between MRAI timer settings and overall BGP update volumes.
 It is likely that the widespread use of a smaller MRAI timer in the eBGP environment would result in an increased volume of BGP updates.